Procedure: Management of non-work related injury and illness

 Treating medical practitioner’s advice regarding

-- Table 2 outlines the reasonable adjustment options for an injured or ill staff member who cannot RTW at full capacity
+- Table 2 outlines the workplace adjustment options for an injured or ill staff member who cannot RTW at full capacity

 Return to work with adjustments to the physical workplace